mchorse/reads/content/metamorph-changelog.md

 ## Metamorph 1.2.5

+This patch update adds a keybind field to creative morph menu, added animation of body part transfromations based on parent animated morph, and improved performance in the creative morph list.

+**Compatible** with McLib `2.2`.
+It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.

 * Added **Copy /morph command** context menu to creative morphs menu (suggested by Centryfuga)
 * Added confirmation to remove all morphs context menu item
 * Added keybind field to morph panel in morph editor